erikpukinskis/browser-bridge/README.md

 Historically, we write client and server-side javascript separately, and have an elaborate build system to package client side javascript into assets.

 The browser bridge lets you achieve the same ends more directly.
-You just define functions in Node that you want to be on the client:
+You define functions in Node that you want to be on the client:

 ```javascript
 var BrowserBridge = require("./browser-bridge")